phreeza/manuscript_axon_potentials/doc/manuscript.md

 structures and thus also strong, dipolar axonal EFPs will be more prevalent in systems which require high temporal precision.

-- Two simultaneous modes: stationary dipole and continuous (cf Mc Laughlin, etc).
-- compare to other fiber bundle systems
-* Add **evidence** from results to conclusions
+* Add **evidence** from results to mini-conclusions made above
+* add final but non-redundant conclusion

 Methods
 ==============